Matt-A-Bennett/vim-surround-funk/README.md

 ^^^^^^^^^^^^^               ^^^^^^^^^^^^^^^
 ```

-### Deleting, changing and yanking a surrounding function
+### Deleting, changing and yanking a surrounding function call

 If you have tpope's excellent [repeat.vim
 plugin](https://github.com/tpope/vim-repeat), then the `dsf` and `dsF` commands